Analytic framework for self-dual criticality in $\mathbb{Z}_k$ gauge theory with matter

 The simplest scenario for topological quantum criticality involves the condensation of an Abelian order-$n$ boson (see~\cite{B170604940} and references therein).
 These transitions belong to the same universality class as that of an $n$-state Potts/clock model~\cite{BS08080627,BSS11041701}, as exemplified \eg by the Higgs and confinement transitions of $\Z_k$ gauge theory.
 Much more mysterious is the situation where the microscopic Hamiltonian enjoys an additional anyon-permuting symmetry (APS) that exchanges condensable anyons with mutual statistics~\cite{B10041838,KTH14036478,THF150306812,TLF150606754}.
 Imposing such a symmetry forces the gaps of multiple anyons to close simultaneously despite their non-trivial braiding, leading to a distinct universality class.

-In this letter, we develop a theoretical framework for a class of APS-enriched topological phase transitions: $\Z_k$ gauge theory with scalar matter enriched by a $\Z_2$ duality symmetry that exchanges the $e$ and $m$ excitations.
-Away from the self-dual submanifold, the transition out of the deconfined phase belongs to the $\Z_k^*$ universality class~\cite{FS1979,SSNHS0301297,AAH240514830}.\footnote{By $\Z_k^*$, we mean the $\Z_k$ universality class with physical operators restricted to be $\Z_k$ singlets.
-The transition for $k = 3$ is known to be first order (see e.g.~\cite{AAH240514830}) and will be not considered here.} However, the transition that preserves self-duality is more challenging.
-Although a series of recent numerical works have established the continuity of the self-dual transition for $k = 2$ and extracted certain critical exponents~\cite{TKPS08043175,SSN201215845,BPV211201824,OKGR231117994}, an analytical understanding is lacking.
-Here, we propose a continuum field theory description for the self-dual critical point and its neighboring phases at all $k \geq 4$.
-The field theory involves two complex scalar fields coupled to two $\mathrm{U(1)}$ gauge fields with a mutual Chern-Simons term at level $k$.
-Approaching from the topologically ordered phase, we show that for $k \geq k_c$ (where $k_c = 4$ to leading order in a large $N$ expansion), all symmetry-allowed monopole operators are irrelevant at the self-dual critical point.
-Using RG, we further demonstrate that anomalous dimensions induced by the gauge fluctuations are $\mathcal{O}(k^{-2})$ in the large $k$ limit.
-In what follows, we go through these arguments in detail.
+In this letter, we develop a theoretical framework for a class of APS-enriched topological phase transitions: $\Z_k$ gauge theory with scalar matter enriched by a $\Z_2$ duality symmetry that exchanges the $e$ and $m$ anyons.
+Away from the self-dual line, the transition out of the deconfined phase belongs to the $\Z_k^*$ universality class~\cite{FS1979,SSNHS0301297,XPK240200127,AAH240514830}.\footnote{ By $\Z_k^*$, we mean the $\Z_k$ symmetry-breaking transition with all operators except $\Z_k$ singlets projected out.
+At a more abstract level, to go from the $\Z_k$ universality class to the $\Z_k^*$ one, we gauge the $\Z_k$ symmetry of the former (see \eg \cite{SSN240304025} for a recent exposition on this terminology).
+The transition for ${k = 3}$ is known to be first-order (see e.g.~\cite{SDOVS11103632}) and will be not considered here.} However, the transition that preserves self-duality is more challenging.
+Although a series of recent numerical works have established the continuity of the self-dual transition for ${k = 2}$ and the emergence of conformal invariance~\cite{TKPS08043175,SSN201215845,BPV211201824,OKGR231117994}, an analytical understanding is lacking (see however~\cite{VDS08070487,DKOSV10121740} for high-order series expansion results that access certain critical exponents).

+Here, we propose a continuum field theory description of the self-dual critical point and its neighboring phases at all ${k \geq 4}$.
+Using the field theory, we provide compelling evidence that the first-order line emanating from the self-dual critical point for ${k = 2}$ disappears when ${k \geq 4}$.
+Moreover, a U(1)$^{\rm{top}}$ $\times$ U(1)$^{\rm{top}}$ global symmetry emerges precisely at the critical point and constrains various universal properties of the phase transition.
+In particular, the lattice magnetic flux operator in the $\mathbb{Z}_k$ gauge theory embeds into the continuum field theory as a conserved current of the emergent symmetry with protected scaling dimension.
+This symmetry also facilitates a perturbative calculation of the correlation length exponent at the phase transition.
+Remarkably, this exponent converges to that of the 3D XY model in the large $k$ limit, with corrections that are suppressed by $1/k^2$.

+Overall, our field-theoretic analysis provides a number of sharp predictions about the self-dual critical point which are testable in near-term numerics.
+In what follows, we explain the arguments leading to these conclusions.